Interesting comparison of past and present...products, names, procedures, etc.

 As to scents...my first disposable useage was of ATTENDS and their first products for adults were heavily scented

 to the point it reminded me of an automobile air freshener!
-Back in the 60's, the scent I remember was the powders
+The scent I remember was the powders

 and lotions my girlfriend used in combination with her night-time protection or rare day-time use, too.
 Lavender